shlomiassaf/ngrid/apps/ngrid-demo-app/content/features/grid/default-settings.md

 The reason for grouping the settings is to allow extensions/plugins to accept global settings using the same method in the grid.

 This will contribute to a single, agreed upon, way of defining and consuming settings throughout the grid's eco-system.

+## Collisions

+Some plugins might provide a global configuration option and a local, instance/directive level options.

+If this is the case, it is up to the author of the plugin to determine which option value to use.

+In all of **NGrid** APIs (including plugins) the more specific option wins, that is a global option with a counterpart directive `@Input`, the directive input (if set) will be used.